sparkfun/Qwiic_Template_Py/DOCUMENTATION.md

 The contents specifically being:

 * mr2 - the Markdown to reStructureText conversion module
-* sparkfun-qwiic-i2 - the I2C driver pacakge used by all qwiic packages.
+* sparkfun-qwiic-i2 - the I2C driver package used by all qwiic packages.

 Local Documentation Generation
 _______________________________